 Annual salary for part-time or unclassified members

-Annual salary for members employed on a part-time or unclassified (variable hours) basis is the amount the member would have received had they worked on a full time basis throughout the year.
+The annual salary for members employed on a part-time or unclassified (variable hours) basis is the amount the member would have received had they worked on a full-time basis throughout the year.

 - Year's Maximum Pensionable Earnings (YMPE)

-Note: If you need to calculate or recalculate a prior year PA, please remember to use the annual YMPE for that year (PDF).
+Note: If you need to calculate or recalculate a prior year PA, please remember to use the annual YMPE for that year.
 Also, you don't have to report an amended PA if the difference between the original PA and the amended PA is less than fifty dollars.

 - Annual PA Maximum

-Note: If you need to calculate or recalculated a prior year PA, please remember to check the maximum allowable PA for that year (PDF) before remitting the PA to CRA and OPB.
+Note: If you need to calculate or recalculate a prior year PA, please remember to check the maximum allowable PA for that year before remitting the PA to CRA and OPB.